Cathy Jones: Other work

 Jones has toured extensively with her one-woman shows Wedding in Texas and Me, Dad and The Hundred Boyfriends.
 Her film career includes the lead role in her brother Mike Jones' film Secret Nation, which aired on CBC Television, and supporting roles in How to Be Deadly and Bruce McDonald's Weirdos.
 A CBC Life and Times biopic titled Keeping up with Cathy Jones was produced in 2006 by Lynne Wilson, directed by Barbara Doran, and featured several of her co-stars from both CODCO and This Hour Has 22 Minutes including Greg Thomey, Rick Mercer, Greg Malone, and Andy Jones.

 Awards and accolades

 Jones has won 18 Gemini Awards and three Canadian comedy awards for Best Writing in a Comedy Series for her work on 22 Minutes and CODCO.

 Personal life

 In 1996, Jones married American-born painter Paul Hannon, with whom she shares their daughter Eleanor.
 The couple divorced in 2000.
 For several years after 2004, Jones had a relationship with musician and artist Tom Wilson.
 They have since separated.
 Jones' first daughter, Mara, was born in Newfoundland in 1981.

-During the COVID-19 pandemic in Canada, Jones has been critical of mask wearing, restrictions and vaccines.
+During the COVID-19 pandemic in Canada, Jones was critical of mask wearing, restrictions and vaccines.
 She commented that "people's health should be really in their own hands and not in the hands of the government."